stevsuki/VirtuPoint/README.md

 VirtuPoint is a virtual mouse application created using a Custom CNN Model and Hand Landmark Detection Technique

 ## Installation
-There are 2 ways to run this application, namely by downloading the .exe file on the gdrive link or building the exe application independently by cloning the repository
+There are 2 ways to run this application, namely by downloading the .exe file on the gdrive link or running application independently by cloning the repository

 ### Run VirtuPoint.exe
 Download VirtuPoint.exe from link drive: